Home Improvement Replacement Windows Mullions Glazing and More

 Mullions on the French Door

 Whether your french door is your main entrance or a back or side entrance, adding mullions to the french door is more often simply assumed.
-However, be aware there are different options - various different mullion types for the french door.
+However, be aware there are different options - various mullion types for the french door.
 Check out the photo to the right for a primer on the many options and that is just for the french door!

 Mullions on Upper Portion of Double Hung Sashes

-Look at the impact even a partial section of mullions on double hung sashes has on the architecture of this window to the right.
+Look at the impact even a partial section of mullions on double-hung sashes has on the architecture of this window to the right.
 Of course, the exterior would not be complete without the charming shutters also.
 It is about creating the whole curb appeal from start to finish - mullions and shutters for the exterior!

-Same is true with the mullions in the bay - just adding the mullions to the side windows adds a tremendous amount of character.
+The same is true with the mullions in the bay - just adding the mullions to the side windows adds a tremendous amount of character.

 Points to Consider When Replacing Your Repairing Your Windows